|‹ 75 mm wz.1902/26 gun with a lower skirt folded. [artwork J. Wróbel]|

 |The wz.02/26 gun of mounted artillery, with an Italian caisson (its shaft should be normally folded).
 A photo was taken before shooting, because the gun is positioned 0.5m before caisson (after several shots it moved rearwards and dug firmly in a ground).|

-The gun was towed by six horses, using a limber.
+The gun was towed by a team of six horses, using a limber.
 Another six horses towed a caisson with a limber.
-Russian-origin limbers, used in infantry artillery, carried 36 rounds, and caissons - 44 rounds, in 9 or 11 four-round drawers[note 1].
+Russian-origin limbers, used in infantry artillery, carried 36 rounds, and caissons - 44 rounds, in nine or eleven four-round drawers[note 1].
 Ammunition was unitary.
 Fuzes were kept in two boxes added atop of the caisson.
-Italian limbers, used in mounted artillery, carried 32 rounds, and caissons - 64 rounds, stored vertically (originally they came from Italian 75 mm wz.1906R guns, withdrawn earlier).
+Italian limbers, used in mounted artillery, carried 32 rounds, and caissons - 64 rounds, stored vertically (originally they came from Italian 75 mm wz.1906R guns, withdrawn earlier from Polish service).
 Some number of Russian limbers were used in mounted artillery as well (differing in lack of crew seats).
 Limber and caisson of an ammunition supply column, of Russian origin, had 48 and 36 rounds respectively (? - probable error, possibly these figures should be reversed).

 In infantry artillery, the gun's crew travelled on limbers (three upon each), the gun's commander and the caisson's commander had own horses, and there was a horseman on left horse in each pair.
 The gun's crew was 6 plus commander, and there were 14 men in total.
 In mounted artillery, all the crew rode horses.
 The gun's crew was 7 plus commander, and there were 19 men in total, including the caisson's commander, 6 horsemen and 4 horse-holders.

 |75 mm ammunition used in Poland|

 |(without tracer, indicating and other special rounds)|